dcunited001/dcunited001.github.io/_graphics/2017-05-23-particles-in-2d-with-vector-calculus.md

 - replace particle-speed slider with particle-mass
 - figure out mass/energy/momentum/speed, the order of each calculation, etc

-- add UI options for rendering the field & its gradients in various ways
 - automatically scale values from rForce texture based on particle density and expected range of values
 - the rForce texture values (correctly) are not 0.0 to 1.0. they are the sum of components from particles.